-A pressure ulcers or injury — also known as a bedsore or decubitus ulcer — is an area of localized damage to the skin, underlying tissue, or both.
+A pressure ulcer or injury — also known as a bedsore or decubitus ulcer — is an area of localized damage to the skin, underlying tissue, or both.

-Poor nutritional status can contribute to the development of a pressure ulcer and delay the time it takes to heal.
+Poor nutritional status can contribute to the development of a pressure injury and delay the time it takes to heal.

-While several nutrients and nutritional supplements have been suggested to support pressure ulcer healing or prevent them from forming, the efficacy of single nutrients or nutritional supplements on healing and prevention is mixed.
+While several nutrients and nutritional supplements have been suggested to support pressure injury healing or prevent them from forming, the efficacy of single nutrients or nutritional supplements on healing and prevention is mixed.

-This article examines whether single nutrients or nutritional supplements are effective for aiding pressure ulcer healing or preventing their formation.
+This article examines whether single nutrients or nutritional supplements are effective for aiding pressure injury healing or preventing their formation.

-A pressure ulcer is an injury to the skin and underlying tissue that results from unrelieved pressure or pressure in combination with shear.
+A pressure injury is an injury to the skin and underlying tissue that results from unrelieved pressure or pressure in combination with shear.

 They usually occur over a bony prominence, such as the coccyx, calcaneus, os coxae (hip bone), scapula, malleolus, and occiput (posterior part of the skull) (1).